aragon/aragon-court/docs/5-data-structures/2-controller.md

 - **Appeal step factor:** Factor in which the jurors number is increased on each appeal
 - **Final round lock terms:** Period a coherent juror in the final round will remain locked
 - **Max regular appeal rounds:** Before the final appeal
-- **Appeal collateral factor:** Permyriad multiple of dispute fees required to appeal a preliminary ruling (1/10,000)
+- **Appeal collateral factor:** Permyriad multiple of dispute fees (jurors, draft, and settlements) required to appeal a preliminary ruling (1/10,000)
-- **Appeal confirmation collateral factor:** Permyriad multiple of dispute fees required to confirm appeal (1/10,000)
+- **Appeal confirmation collateral factor:** Permyriad multiple of dispute fees (jurors, draft, and settlements) required to confirm appeal (1/10,000)

 ### 5.2.5.
 Term